-Before transferring control to the application, the runtime linker processes any initialization (.init) and termination (.fini) sections found in the applications dependencies.
-These sections, and the symbols that describe them, are created during the link-editing of the dependencies (see "Initialization and Termination Sections" on page 20).
+Before transferring control to the application, the runtime linker processes any initialization sections found in the application and its dependencies.
+These sections, .preinit\array, .init\array, and .init, are created by the link-editor when a dynamic object is built, and are labeled with the .dynamic tags DT\PREINIT\ARRAY, DT\INIT\ARRAY and DT\INIT (see "Initialization and Termination Sections" on page 30).